 - How are they linking to their email lead capture page?
-I.e. from the menu, sidebar, footer, call to actions with links placed in content etc.
+I.e. from the menu, sidebar, footer, call-to-actions with links placed in content etc.

 - How much content do they have on their landing page?

-- Are the images eye catching?
+- Are the images relevant and eye-catching?

 - How fast does the page load?

-OK so now that you have your goal set and you’ve done some research, you’re inspired to start… it’s time to start creating your lead capture page in WordPress.
+OK, so now that you have your goal set and you’ve done your research, you’re inspired, right?

-OK, so here are my 12 top tips to help you with designing and building your email lead capture page in WordPress.
+Right!
+So finally, here are my 12 top tips to help you with designing and building your email lead capture page in WordPress.

 12 Lead Generation Page Building Tips

-If you’re not too sure what a static page is, it’s simply a page created in WordPress that doesn’t have a time stamp or any tags or categories allocated to it, it’s simply a still page if you like.
+If you’re not too sure what a static page is, it’s simply a page created in WordPress that doesn’t have a time stamp or any tags or categories allocated to it. it is simply a still page if you like.

 Static pages are awesome for building evergreen content (Content that rarely needs updating and content that can be accessed anytime from your site’s main navigation menu).